SRR23/Stock-Market-Trade-FrontEnd/README.md

 ## Features

-- CRUD operations for trade data
+- CRUD operations for trade data.
-- Also you can see json data from stock_market_data.json
+- Also you can see json data from stock_market_data.json.
-- User can see data visualization with LineChart and BarChart
+- User can see data visualization with LineChart and BarChart.
-- Also user can filter data by trade_code
+- Also user can filter data by trade_code.

 ## What I Learned